pypeit/PypeIt/doc/image_proc.rst

 .. note::

     Nominally, the exposure time for dark images should be identical to the frames they are applied to.
-If they are not, ``PypeIt`` provides a parameter that will allow you to scale dark frame by the ratio of the exposure times to appropriately subtract the counts/s measured by the master dark frame from the science frame (see the ``dark_expscale`` parameter).
+If they are not, PypeIt provides a parameter that will allow you to scale the dark frame counts by the ratio of the exposure times to appropriately subtract the counts/s measured by the master dark frame from the science frame (see the ``dark_expscale`` parameter).
     Take care when using this option!
 Also, beware how the dark images are